mathe00/snapchat-chat-bulk-delete-ts/README.md

 ## ⚠️ Important Notes

 *   **Snapchat UI Changes:** Snapchat frequently updates its web interface.
 These updates can break the script if CSS selectors for messages, buttons, or menus change.
 If the script stops working, it likely needs its selectors updated.
 Please check for updates or report an issue.
 *   **Rate Limiting & Fair Use:** While this script simulates human-like clicks with delays, deleting an extremely large number of messages very rapidly *could* theoretically trigger Snapchat's automated systems designed to prevent abuse or bot-like activity.
-The script includes delays to be considerate, but it's always wise to use such tools responsibly.
+The script includes delays to be considerate, but it'salways wise to use such tools responsibly.
 Deleting messages is a permitted action; this script just helps you do it more efficiently for your own data.
 *   **Only Your Messages:** This script is designed to identify and delete *your own* messages.
 It relies on specific visual cues in the DOM that differentiate your messages from others.
 *   **No Guarantees:** This script is provided as-is, without any warranty.
 Use it at your own risk.
 The author is not responsible for any unintended consequences.